QuantGen/G2P-Datasets/Datasets/00061_GenomicEvaluationDothistromaKaingaroa/output/meta_data.md

 It contains 720 genotypes and 64464 markers.

-Title: Effect of trait√≠s expression level on single-step genomic evaluation of resistance to Dothistroma needle blight
+Title: Effect of trait's expression level on single-step genomic evaluation of resistance to Dothistroma needle blight

 Scientific name: Pinus radiata